Hanks Anuku

-Hanks Anuku is a Nigerian actor.
+Hanks Anuku (born 12 May 1960) is a Nigerian actor.
 He often stars as a villain in many Nollywood films.

-Life
+Life and education

-He attended Loyola College, Ibadan.
+He attended Loyola College, Ibadan, the capital city of Oyo State, southwest Nigeria.
 He graduated from Auchi Polytechnic in 1981.
-He is Igbo from Ika in Delta State.
+He Ika, Igbo, from Delta State, south-south Nigeria.
 His sister was Miss Nigeria 1986 Rita Anuku, who died in 2015.